matteocorti/check_ssl_cert/README.md

       --element number             Check up to the N cert element from the beginning of the chain
-      --file-bin path              Path of the file binary to be used --fingerprint SHA1           Pattern to match the SHA1-Fingerprint --first-element-only         Verify just the first cert element, not the whole chain
+      --file-bin path              Path of the file binary to be used --fingerprint hash           Pattern to match the fingerprint --fingerprint-alg algorithm  Algorithm for fingerprint.
+Default sha1 --first-element-only         Verify just the first cert element, not the whole chain
       --force-dconv-date           Force the usage of dconv for date